Azure/azure-functions-sql-extension/triggerREADME.md

 ## State of Trigger Bindings ##

 Currently, the SQL trigger binding makes use of SQL Change Tracking in order to determine which rows have been changed.
 However, SQL Change Tracking only provides the primary keys of changed rows.
 It doesn't return any additional data about the rows.
 In order to get the additional row data, worker tables are created which find the changed rows and copy over all data associated with the row.
-However, in order to scale and allow multiple workers to work on the same table, additional internal tables are created to keep track of what worker tables are working on.
-In short, all of these additional tables are created in the SQL database and provide significant overhead which affects the amount of storage needed for the trigger binding as well as performance.
-Additional optimization work needs to be done before the SQL trigger can be considered complete.
+However, to scale and allow multiple workers to work on the same table, additional internal tables are created to keep track of what worker tables are working on.
+All of these additional tables are created in the SQL database and provide significant overhead which affects the amount of storage needed for the trigger binding as well as performance.
+Additional optimization work needs to be done before the SQL trigger is complete.

 ## Getting Started ##